-- Application for the employment of the candidates not hired, including applications, resumes, transcripts, letters of reference and similar documents, should be kept for two years.
+- Employment Applications for the candidates who were interviewed but not hired, including applications, resumes, transcripts, letters of reference, test scores, interview notes, and similar documents, should be kept for five years.

-- Applications for employment of the candidates hired, including applications, resumes, transcripts, letters of reference and similar documents, should be kept for five years after the termination of the employee.
+- Selection records for employment of the candidates who were hired, including applications, resumes, transcripts, letters of reference and similar documents, should be kept for five years after the termination of the employee.

 - Materials from applicants who were not interviewed should be retained for 2 years.